MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group-negative-product-audience-association.md

 # Ad Group Negative Product Audience Association Record - Bulk
 Defines an Ad Group Negative Product Audience Association that can be uploaded and downloaded in a bulk file.

+Audience targets cannot be set both campaign and ad group level.
+If you set any biddable campaign level audience criteria, then you cannot set any biddable ad group level audience criteria.
+Audience exclusions can be set at both campaign and ad group level.
+Bing Ads applies a union of both campaign and ad group level exclusions.

 You can download all *Ad Group Negative Product Audience Association* records in the account by including the [DownloadEntity](downloadentity.md) value of *AdGroupNegativeProductAudienceAssociations* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).

 The following Bulk CSV example would add a new Ad Group Negative Product Audience Association if a valid [Parent Id](#parentid) value is provided.